Humberto Insolera: Awards

-Humberto Insolera received an award of appreciation by the CIO Dr. Yousif Asfour and Maha Zouwayhed at the American University of Beirut during the ABLE Summit on April 2019 in Beirut, Lebanon.
+Humberto Insolera received an award of appreciation by the CIO Dr. Yousif Asfour and Maha Zouwayhed at the American University of Beirut during the ABLE Summit in April 2019 in Beirut, Lebanon.

 Activism

 Insolera was the first student in Italy to receive the stenotype service from the University of Padua after a collision with one of the university's representatives whom was denying to provide him access to education.
 Since then, numerous Italian students have had access to this service as well.
 Successively, he worked at Italian Youth Committee Member and coordinated the nation's first Italian Deaf Academic Conference for the deaf, deaf blind and hard of hearing delegates in 2011.
 It was later followed with a second one in 2016 under his guidance.

 Insolera stars in his brother Emilio Insolera's film Sign Gene, the first superhero film about deaf mutants who have superhuman powers through the use of sign language.
-Insolera plays as Jux Clerc, the brother and main villain of the leading character Tom Clerc's.
+Insolera plays as Jux Clerc, the brother and main villain of the leading character Tom Clerc.
 The film was released in 2017.